furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 (def profile spec/profile)
 ```

-As you can see in above code examples, interfaces are just passing through to the real implemantation encapsulated in the component.
+As you can see, the interfaces are just passing through to the real implemantation encapsulated in the component.

 One example of using these interfaces can be found under `` handler.clj `` namespace of `` rest-api `` base.
 ```clojure